Jean Acker

-Jean Acker (born Harriet Ackers; October 23, 1892 – August 16, 1978) was an American actress whose career began in the silent film era and extended into the 1950s.
-She is best known for her brief marriage to actor Rudolph Valentino.
+Jean Acker (born Harriet Ackers; October 23, 1892 – August 16, 1978) was an American actress.
+Best known for her brief marriage to screen idol Rudolph Valentino, Acker's career began in the silent film era and extended into the 1950s.

 Early life and career

 Jean Acker was born Harriet Ackers on October 23, 1892 in Trenton, New Jersey to Joseph and Margaret Ackers.
 The 1900 census indicates an 1891 birthdate, and other sources have suggested an 1893 birthdate.
 However, her burial plot says 1892.
+Her mother was Irish and her father part Cherokee.
+They divorced when she was young.

-Her parents divorced, and her father remarried to Eleanor Bruseren in 1906.
+Her father remarried to Eleanor Bruseren in 1906.
 They had two sons together, both named Joseph.
 Their first son died at 4 months old in 1907, and their second son was a stillbirth.
 Eleanor and Joseph divorced in 1912, and he married a third time to Virginia Erb.
 Her father managed the Casino Bowling Alley and The Ritz Restaurant, and later owned the Boston Shoe Store on Valley Street.
 He also managed several bowling alleys in the Philadelphia area.

 In 1906, the family moved to Lewistown.
 Growing up on a farm, Ackers became an expert horsewoman.
 She attended St. Mary's Seminary in Springfield, New Jersey for a time.

+In a 1913, Acker remarked, "On Sundays I answer to the name of Miss Jean Acker, and weekdays I'm just Billie."
+She claimed to have been born in St. Louis to Spanish parent.
+At the time, she was a little-known performer who had worked in vaudeville and stock-company theater before joining Sigmund Lubin's motion picture operation in Philadelphia and later moving on to the Independent Motion Picture Company (IMP) studio in New York.

 She performed in vaudeville until she moved to California in 1919.
 After arriving in Hollywood, Acker became the protégée and lover of Alla Nazimova, an actress whose clout and contacts enabled Acker to negotiate a $200 per week contract with a movie studio.
 Acker appeared in numerous films during the 1910s and 1920s, but by the early 1930s, she began appearing in small, mostly uncredited film roles.
 She made her last on-screen appearance in the 1955 film How to Be Very, Very Popular, opposite Betty Grable.